- About this Agreement

 Requesting New Services

-- Customers may request new services and service upgrades at any time by sending email to firstname.lastname@example.org indicating the requested services, contact information, and the desired completion date.
+- Customers may request new services and service upgrades at any time by sending an email to email@example.com indicating the requested services, contact information, and the desired completion date.
 In general, requests are processed on a first-come, first-served basis.
-ComTech maintains a small inventory of commodity equipment (generally desktop switching gear) to meet normal workflow requirements.
+ComTech maintains a small inventory of commodity equipment (generally desktop switching gear) to meet standard workflow requirements.
 In general, equipment requests will require that ComTech order equipment and supplies before scheduling installation.

 Registering IP Host Addresses and Names

-LAN Administrators may register end systems by either sending a request via email to email@example.com or request training to use the IP registration management client.
+LAN Administrators may register end systems by either sending a request via email to firstname.lastname@example.org or requesting training to use the IP registration management client.
 After being certified by ComTech staff, LAN administrators will be granted access to add, change, and delete host information for zones (subnets) assigned to their department or group.

-- DHCP updates are executed hourly 7 am – 8 pm, Monday-Friday.
+- DHCP updates are executed hourly, 7 am – 8 pm, Monday-Friday.

 - Installation: customer-initiated for adds, moves, and changes